Home

 Things that can be fixed:

 I would personally consider all of the below fixes to be common and reasonable maintenance.
-None of them should effect the overall value of a figure or vehicle.
+None of them should affect the overall value of a figure or vehicle.

 How do I fix a...